-First, select “service” and click on “work orders”.
+First, hover over Service and click on Work Orders.
 Now you will enter the work order screen in your portal, where you will be able to see all work orders assigned to your company.
 From the list select the order number you would like to process to get started.

 After selecting the order, you can now see all the assets associated with that order.
 Since you have already configured the service description when you requested the service, all the information regarding service should be inputted.
-Under “work details” you can select the technician who will service the assets in this order.
-To do this select the dashes under “fulfilled by”.
+Under the Work Details tab you can select the technician who will service the assets in this order.
+To do this select the dashes under Fulfilled By.

 Now you will be able to select from a list of technicians in your company.
-If the technician name appears in the list select the name and click “okay”.
+If the technician name appears in the list select the name and click “OK”.

 Now when you return to work details, you should see the technicians name under “fulfilled by”.
 After you have completed entering information on the “work details” page, select ”logistics”.

 Note: On the “work details” page you will be able to see all of the notes and requests that you have entered on behalf of your client.